Chaoses-Ib/FormalLanguages/Program/Packers/VMProtect/README.md

 }
 ```
 - `crypted_value = { -sum(others), rand(), rand() or value >> 32, value }`, so that `sum(crypted_value) == 0`
+- Only 4.7% `value`s are possible

+  For function headers, this ratio will be even lower.
+However, virtualization is required to use lock to serial number, which will make a different ratio, though may be still low or even lower.

+- The checksum makes attacking this from COA to KPA?

 ```cpp
 static void EncryptBuffer(uint32_t *buffer, uint64_t key)